 Even a difference of 1% p.a. could save you a lot of money if you carry a balance, so it’s always important to check the standard interest rates when comparing cards.
 Interest-free days, on the other hand, offer greater convenience and value if you regularly pay your balance off in full.
 You could get a lot more flexibility if a card offers up to 30 days interest-free compared to one that offers up to 20, for instance.

-What about introductory offers for black credit cards?
+What about introductory offers for these types of cards?

 Read more on this topic